CodeSequence/respond-ng/README.md

 # respond-ng
 #### Simple Mocking API for Angular 2's Http Service

-To use, install the package with npm:
+To use, install respond-ng with npm:

 ```
 npm install respond-ng --save-dev